-These results can be compared to experimental measurements of the flow field around individual freely-swimming E. coli bacteria shown in Fig. 6.27.
-These data were obtained by tracking the motion of micron sized tracer spheres around individual cells swimming in the focal plane of the microscope to obtain short traces of the fluid velocity field, and then averaging over a very large number of traces rotated to align the cellular axis in a common direction.
-The flow field displays the characteristic topology-forward of the cell body, backward from the flagella, and inward on each side-as well as the $1/r^2$ falloff in magnitude expected from a stresslet.
-Fitting the data to the theoretical result of two oppositely-directed point forces of magnitude F and separation $\ell$ yields the values F = 0.42 pN and $\ell = 1.9 \,\mu$ m, which are consistent with the cell geometry.
+These results can be compared to experimental measurements of the flow field around individual freely-swimming E. coli bacteria shown in Fig. 6.27.22 These data were obtained by tracking the motion of micron sized tracer spheres around individual cells swimming in the focal plane of the microscope to obtain short traces of the fluid velocity field, and then averaging over a very large number of traces rotated to align the cellular axis in a common direction.
+The

+21 Batchelor, G.K.
+Slender-body theory for particles of arbitrary cross-section in Stokes flow.
+J. Fluid Mech., 44:419-440, 1970 flow field displays the characteristic topology-forward of the cell body, backward from the flagella, and inward on each side-as well as the $1/r^2$ falloff in magnitude expected from a stresslet.
+Fitting the data to the theoretical result of two oppositely-directed point forces of magnitude F and separation l yields the values F = 0.42 pN and $\ell = 1.9 \,\mu$ m, which are consistent with the cell geometry.